Victoria government logo

 Her childhood prompted her to be involved in community services and to advocate for human rights.
 Eunice went on to complete a Certificate in Childcare in her 40s through the Victorian Aboriginal Child Care Agency (VACCA) and went on to work at Yappera Children’s Service Co-Operative Limited (Yappera) for over 12 years.

-Eunice is a distinguished Elder in her community and many of the children she cared for during her time at Yappera fondly speak of her and her positive influence on them as children.
-She has worked hard to support children in her care who have suffered from the intergenerational impacts of past policies at a time when there was little to no support services.
+Eunice was a distinguished Elder in her community and many of the children she cared for during her time at Yappera fondly speak of her and her positive influence on them as children.
+She worked hard to support children in her care who have suffered from the intergenerational impacts of past policies at a time when there was little to no support services.
 But Eunice was an important support, as she understood the need to adopt a holistic and trauma-informed care approach.

 She was also the first worker at Yappera to join the union and helped pave the way for childcare workers’ rights, including better pay and conditions.
 Through this advocacy Eunice was instrumental in improving the employment conditions of her fellow childcare workers.

 Eunice eventually retired and returned home to Country, buying a property with her late husband, Jimmy Wright.
 Eunice’s greatest achievement has been her family of four children, 14 grandchildren and 20 great-grandchildren.
-She is proud that her children have kept their connection to Country and that they all continue to pass down culture and their family stories.
+She was proud that her children have kept their connection to Country and that they all continue to pass down culture and their family stories.

-Even though she is not in good health, Eunice is currently advocating the Victorian Government for a redress scheme for Stolen Generations.
-She has been protesting on the steps of Parliament House in Melbourne and has met with the politicians
+Even though she was not in good health, Eunice advocated for the Victorian Government for a redress scheme for Stolen Generations.
+She protested on the steps of Parliament House in Melbourne and met with the politicians to have her voice heard for the injustices inflicted upon her and her family, and all Stolen Generations survivors.
+She has left a powerful legacy for her family and community.

 Eunice Wright is the epitome of the Fighting Gunditjmara; a warrior for her people.